ceejbot/soulsy/docs/article-options.md

 If you haven't already used long-press for cycling or for unequipping, you can enable a third option for using it.
 You can long-press the left or right cycle key to dual-wield whatever is in that hand, if it can be dual-wielded.
 For example, if you have a spell in your right hand, you can long-press the right cycle key to equip the same spell in your left hand.
 Or if you have a dagger in your left hand, long-press left to equip the same kind of dagger in your right.
 This fails if you don't have at least two of the weapon in your inventory, or if it's a weapon or spell that can't go into either hand.

+As a keyboard user, this is my preferred meaning for long-pressing a key.

 ## Utilities and consumables cycle